-Houston employment lawyers Robert J. Wiley, Kalandra N. Wheeler and Tamecia Glover represent Houston employees who have experienced workplace retaliation.
+Houston employment lawyers Robert J. Wiley and Kalandra N. Wheeler represent Houston employees who have experienced workplace retaliation.
 In fact, retaliation is one of the biggest violations of law that our Houston office sees.
 What makes retaliation particularly offensive is the fact that in essence it is trying prevent or punish workers for requesting or taking leave which has been expressly allowed under the law.

 Regardless if you have requested leave under the Family Medical Leave Act (“FMLA”) or another statute there is a very good chance that that law has a retaliation portion which in essence outlaws retaliation for requesting leave under that particular law.